jamieforrest/github-asana/README.md

 [Asana API Key]: http://developer.asana.com/documentation/#api_keys

 Commit Syntax
 =============
-For now, the only thing supported is referencing Asana task IDs in your commit messages (prefixed by a #).
-When you commit, write something like:
+When committing, use one of the following verbs *immediately* followed by an Asana task ID in your commit message (prefixed by a #):

+*To mark a task as complete*
+    Fix
+    Fixes
+    Fixed
+    Close
+    Closes
+    Closed

+*To only reference a task*
+    Addresses
+    Re
+    Ref
+    Refs
+    References
+    See

+*To mark a task as incomplete*
+    Breaks
+    Unfixes
+    Reopen
+    Reopens
+    Re-open
+    Re-opens

+Commit messages may reference multiple task IDs:

-    git commit -m "fixed bug #123456789"
+    git commit -m "fixed #123456789, breaks #5551212.
+References #3241"

-That will send the commit message to Asana and place it as a comment in the task with ID 123456789.
+Any verb will also send the commit message to Asana and place it as a comment in the given task IDs.
 Task IDs in Asana are the strings of digits after the final slash in the url, visible when you're viewing a task.

 Roadmap